hamedusman/hamedusman.github.io/pages/research.md

 </ul>

 <br>
-<h5>Selected Project(s)</h5>
+<h5>Projects</h5>
 <ul>
-<li>Product A Delivery Cost Reduction · Novus International</li>
+<li>Product A Delivery Cost Reduction · <a href="http://www.novusint.com">Novus International</a></li>
    <div class="summary">
-  <p><strong>Summary:</strong> Novus International (www.novusint.com) delivered 3M lbs of Product A in 2018, with a total of 95,000 miles driven to make the deliveries.
+  <p><strong>Summary:</strong> <a href="http://www.novusint.com">Novus International</a> delivered 3M lbs of Product A in 2018, with a total of 95,000 miles driven to make the deliveries.
 The contracted cost of mileage increased in 2019, making it more essential to reduce the overall mileage needed to deliver the product and study the delivery cost from current distribution point with the goal of determining the placement of a secondary distribution location to reduce the cost.</p></div>

-<li>Managing Donated Goods Inventory Co-op Project · International Institute of St. Louis</li>
+<li>Managing Donated Goods Inventory Co-op Project · <a href="https://www.iistl.org">International Institute of St. Louis</a></li>
 <div class="summary"><p><strong>Summary:</strong> International Institute of Saint Louis receives donations from several sources and purchases the items which don’t come as donated goods.
 There was always a mismatch between actual value and expected value of the stock, making it more essential to reduce inefficiencies and errors, and to enhance inventory control and tracking, customer service and overall productivity.</p></div>
 </ul>

 <br>
-<h5>Book Chapter(s)</h5>
+<h5>Book Chapter</h5>
 <ul>
 <li>Ik-Whan G. Kwon, Nina Shin, Sung-Ho Kim, Hamed Usman (2021). <a href="https://doi.org/10.51432/978-1-8381524-2-0-6">Vaccine Supply Chain Distribution under Covid-19 Pandemic: Stressed, Resourceful and Resilient – Lesson Learned from the United States Experiences.</a> <a href="https://www.proudpen.com">Proud Pen Limited, London</a></li>
 <div class="summary"><p><strong>Abstract:</strong> This study found that once information filtered through the local level, the pandemic supply chain functioned well as it should have performed.
 Therefore, a pandemic supply chain infrastructure should be in place at the local level for future emergency deployment.</p></div>